-The Federal Law for the Protection of Industrial Property (new IP Law), which will enter in force in November 5, 2020 foresees new legal standards regulating the priority rights in Mexico.
+The Federal Law for the Protection of Industrial Property (new IP Law), which will enter in force on November 5, 2020, envisages new legal standards regulating the priority rights in Mexico.
 The most relevant changes regarding priority rights are:

-Until the above mentioned Decree is issued, the certified copy of the priority applications must be filed with the Mexican Patent Office (MPO) within a period of 3 months as of the filing date; otherwise, the MPO will refuse the recognition of the priority rights.
+Before the abovementioned Decree is issued, the certified copy of the priority applications must be filed with the Mexican Patent Office (MPO; otherwise, the MPO will refuse the recognition of the priority rights.

 Consistent with the Paris Convention the period of priority remains 12 months for patents and utility models and 6 months for industrial designs.